The People Experience – Action Learning at the Catapult

-Kathryn Jeacock is Head of HR here at the Satellite Applications Catapult.
+Kathryn Jeacock was the previous Head of HR here at the Satellite Applications Catapult.
 In September 2019 she, along with the Action learning team at the Catapult, won the World Institute for Action Learning (WIAL) award for Best Application of Action Learning 2019.
 Read below, in Kathryn’s own words, the journey to achieve breakthrough results, embed a coaching mindset, and change organisational culture through Action Learning.

 When I first started at the Satellite Applications Catapult nearly two years ago, the first thing I did was speak to as many of the people that make up the business as possible, to understand what worked and what could be even better.
 One of the key themes that was consistently being raised was learning and development.
 This presented a couple of challenges: